Maria Stein, Ohio: Shrine of the Holy Relics Chapel

-A notable feature of Maria Stein is the Shrine of the Holy Relics.
-Relics include body parts (usually bones) from saints or objects that belonged to a saint; they are held in high respect because they were individuals who led exemplary lives.
+Maria Stein is home to the Shrine of the Holy Relics.
+Relics include body parts (usually bones) from saints or objects that belonged to a saint; they are held in high respect because they were individuals who led exemplary lives and since Catholics believe the artifacts retain and transmit supernatural graces, due to their close connection with the saints.
 Father Francis de Sales Brunner, the missionary who led the "Missionaries of the Precious Blood" order of priests, was a collector of relics, and he was responsible for the first collection of relics in Maria Stein.
 During the 19th century other relics were added to the core collection as a way of protecting them from the continuous strife between city states of 19th-century Italy.
 In 1892 a separate "relic chapel" was established in which Sisters of the Precious Blood conducted a continuous vigil.
 The collection of relics is the second largest in the United States.

-The Sacred Heart Relic Chapel is a kaleidoscope of color, 18th and 19th-century German carving, and relics distributed throughout.
-The "relic chapel" is connected to a larger chapel that in turn is the central feature of a 19th-century brick convent.
-A 2007 segment on National Public Radio describes this unique collection of relics.
-These relics include a splinter of the true cross and a splinter of bone from St. Peregrine, the patron saint of patients with cancer.
-The shrine was placed on the National Register of Historic Places in 1976.
-The Heritage Museum on the second floor of the convent showcases life during the early years of the community.
-Even today southern Mercer County is predominantly Catholic, a reflection of 19th-century immigration patterns.

-Architecture and geographical organization

-Another notable feature is the architecture and organizational infrastructure of Marion Township and the surrounding region.
-The region is characterized by 40-80 acre farms laid out in the characteristic one-half-mile grid divided by four in which the house and barn characteristically sit somewhere in the middle of each sixteenth or eighth mile section.
-This organizational layout derived from the creation of 40-80 acre farms in the early 19th century to entice immigrants to settle on the newly pacified frontier.
-Immigrants paid approximately $1 per acre for the land.
-Many of these farms have remained in the original settlers' families, although economic trends favoring larger farms have led to consolidation during the past 40–50 years.
-The farmhouses demonstrate several unique styles that show their Germanic roots.
-Farms are neat and orderly and indicative of the organization and prosperity of the largely German-derived population.